 New Mexico Nursing Programs and Degrees Guide

-- 21 colleges and universities offer an associate’s degree in nursing.
+- 17 colleges and universities offer an associate’s degree in nursing.

-- Highest transfer-out rate: New Mexico Highlands University 37%.1
+- Highest transfer-out rate: New Mexico Highlands University 48%.1

 - Highest net price: Western New Mexico University $11,332.1

-- Lowest net price: Navajo Technical College $3,272.1
+- Lowest net price: Central New Mexico Community College $3,846.1

-- Annual undergrad tuition range for schools in New Mexico with a bachelor’s in nursing program: $5,672 – $20,688.2
+- Annual undergrad tuition range for schools in New Mexico with a bachelor’s in nursing program: $8,736 – $12,840.2

-Bachelor’s in Nursing Programs in New Mexico
+Bachelor’s in Nursing Programs

 New Mexico Highlands University’s RN to BSN (Bachelor of Science in Nursing) program is designed for current registered nurses who already possess an associate’s degree in nursing.
-The program is offered entirely online with students permitted to fulfill degree requirements on a full time or a part time basis.
-A part time accelerated option is also available.
-The full time option takes two years to complete while the part time program spans three years.
-The accelerated part time option requires two full years.
+The program is offered entirely online with students permitted to fulfill degree requirements on a full-time or a part-time basis.
+A part-time accelerated option is also available.
+The full-time option takes two years to complete while the part-time program spans three years.
+The accelerated part-time option requires two full years.
 The nursing curriculum covers health assessment, community health nursing, nursing research, and nursing informatics.
 Several clinical practicums are mandatory.
 Successful applicants must possess an associate’s degree in nursing, generally from a local community college.